pandastrike/vanilla/README.md

 So, lets set some context!
 The root configuration for huxley is stored in a dotfile located in your $HOME directory.
 It stores some sensitive information, so never store this in your project's repository.

 - The `huxley` stanza provides the CLI with an address where it can find a Huxley API server.
 If you don't have a running API server, you can spin up your own by following [these instructions][1] or by using ours.
 We have one running at `huxley.pandastrike.com`.
 - The `aws` stanza contains your AWS credentials.
-It is not required, but you will not be able to create clusters without it.
+You will not be able to use Huxley without it.
 - `public_keys` grants every listed user access to a cluster created by your CLI.
 It is not required, but make sure you have
 - `spot_price` is a single variable.
 It asks AWS to use Spot Instances to build your cluster, which affords you a 90% savings and is ideal for testing.
+- public_domain: This is a publicly available domain that you own and have associated with your AWS account.
+Clusters will be placed at sub-domains of this root.

 ### ~/.huxley
 ```yaml